 • Comparative negligence: In cases with comparative negligence, you have some sort of responsibility for your injuries, but the other party might still have to pay a part of the damages.
 Say you’re in a car accident because someone drove through a green light and hit you, but you weren’t wearing a seatbelt at the time and you suffered some serious injuries.
 The court awards you $10,000 against the driver who ran the red light, but they reduce your award by $3,000 to $7,000, with the $3,000 being what you’re responsible for because you didn’t wear the seatbelt.

 • Vicarious Liability: “Vicarious liability” means you’re holding someone else responsible for the actions of a person or animal that caused you harm.
 This is often used in cases with animal bites or attacks or if the person who injured you is a child.
 If the court finds that you are mostly responsible for your injury despite the negligence of someone else, you might not receive any court award.
 This is known as “contributory negligence” and the other party can counter-claim this in your case to prevent you from recovering damages or receiving compensation.
 These cases can be complex, and you might need the assistance of an experienced negligence lawyer to ensure that your rights are protected.
-As a victim of another party’s negligence, you may be entitled to the following:
+A negligence lawyer Denver CO turns too for representation will tell you that as a victim of another party’s negligence, you may be entitled to the following:

 • Recovery of medical expenses and bills

 • Compensation for time missed at work and damaged property

 • Damages for loss of limb, lower quality of life and physical impairment